smit1298/travel-destinations/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The Travel Destinations Tracker is a web application that allows users to manage a list of travel destinations.
+Users can add new destinations, mark destinations as visited, filter the list of destinations, and remove destinations.
+The app is built with React and styled using Tailwind CSS, and it uses localStorage to persist data across sessions.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run to start the application:

 ### `npm start`